Grey treepie: Behaviour and ecology

 This treepie is mostly an arboreal feeder but will take some food from the ground, especially in cultivated regions.
 It eats a wide range of insects and other invertebrates, berries, nectar, grain and other seeds, and also small reptiles, eggs and nestlings.
 It sometimes joins mixed-species foraging flocks.

-In the foothills of the Himalayas in India, they are known to breed from 2000 to 6000 feet high mainly during the months of May to July.
+In the foothills of the Himalayas in Nepal, they are known to breed from 2000 to 6000 feet high mainly during the months of May to July.
 The nest is a shallow cup lined with hair and is built in trees and bushes or clumps of bamboo with 3-4 eggs per clutch.
 The eggs can be whitish, buffish or pale green, with brown or grey spots.
 Both the male and female build the nest and feed the young birds.

 The voice is described as harsh and grating, but like other species is quite varied and includes a grating k-r-r-r-r sound as well as more melodious notes not unlike those of the rufous treepie.
 These include a tiddly-aye-kok, ko-ku-la and barking braap...braap...braap calls.